Skip to content

 About Le Gabriel

 La Réserve Paris is, by the measure of almost any criterion, the finest boutique hotel in the French capital.
-It occupies a 19th-century Napoleon III mansion on avenue Gabriel — a quiet, prestigious address between the Champs-Élysées and the Place de la Concorde — that was redesigned by interior decorator Jacques Garcia with a level of care and resources that produces something genuinely beyond luxury: an environment that feels curated by someone with actual aesthetic intelligence, not simply purchased.
+It occupies a 19th-century Napoleon III mansion on avenue Gabriel — a quiet, prestigious address between the Champs-Élysées and the Place de la Concorde — that was redesigned by interior decorator Jacques Garcia with a level of care and resources that produces something genuinely beyond luxury: an environment that feels selected by someone with actual aesthetic intelligence, not simply purchased.
 The result is a series of rooms that draw on the visual grammar of the Second Empire — rich colour, gilt detail, museum-quality artwork — but deploy it with a restraint that makes grandeur feel intimate rather than overwhelming.

 Le Gabriel is the restaurant that anchors this environment, and since 2024 it has held three Michelin stars — joining an exclusive group of only ten three-star tables in Paris.
 Chef Jérôme Banctel, who has been cooking here since La Réserve opened in 2015 and earned two stars within a year, offers two tasting menus that represent the extremes of his personal geography: Virée, a tribute to his native Brittany, built around the Breton coast's seafood, dairy, and root vegetables; and Périple, a cosmopolitan journey that draws on his travels — Japan, Turkey (where he discovered the extraordinary textures produced by cooking in limewater), and the spice routes of the Middle East.
 A game menu appears in season, and a tighter à la carte is available at lunch.